-The Medical Director will annually approve universal precaution procedures.
-Universal Precautions are to provide guidelines to prevent direct and indirect contact transmission if infectious agents in moist body substances via hands of personnel, or patients to personnel and personnel to patients.
+The Medical Director will annually approve universal precautionary procedures.
+Universal Precautions are to provide guidelines to prevent direct and indirect contact transmission of infectious agents in moist body substances via hands of personnel, or patient to personnel and personnel to patients.